 San José Creek Plant alone process some 100 million gallons per day.
 Sometimes, more sewage arrives than can be processed, particularly during storms.
 In such cases, the raw sewage goes straight into the ocean.
 A new plan, the Clearwater Project, will have large pipes built and installed into the Pacific, sending sewage a few miles out before it is released into the ocean, so it is away from the coast.

-Primary – Raw sewage in tanks, settling beneath closed metal doors.
+Primary – In tanks, beneath closed metal doors.
 Our guide opened some for us to see.
 It was too dark to see and the smell was too strong to approach.

-Secondary- The debris in the water is digested by the same kinds of microbes in your intestines.
-The liquid is exposed to the air to enable further breakdown through natural processes.
+Secondary- The debris in the water is partially digested and the liquid is exposed to the air to enable further breakdown through natural processes.
 The odor is strong but less so.

 Tertiary – The water goes through intense sediment filtration and becomes clear.

 Over 50% of LA’s water is from Sacramento and from the Colorado River.
 With those sources reducing their exports to LA, we need to curb water waste and, when it does rain, let rainfall recharge our groundwater sources.
-This means letting it drain into the soil rather than let it run off into the sea.
+This means letting it drain into the soil rather than running off into the ocean.

 I needed to hit reset by way of adventure, nature, and novelty.
 It”s so weird that I could actually achieve that in such a short period of time!
 I”m spending my night at home now, typing on my laptop on the dining table, even though the morning of this very day began atop the Sierras hundreds of miles away.
 Such is the phenomena of modern life.